History of the Sachem

 However, there was no other old steam yacht anywhere.
 Robert Miller wished to restore it to use it as a yacht, whatever it would take.
 So he offered 7,500$ and promised to move the ship in a week.

 It took Robert Miller ten days to complete seaworthiness repairs, after which the Sachem, as Miller wished it to be named, was operable.
 Butch did hard work on his ship with the help of friends :

 Above : The Sachem on its way on the Ohio river at the level of Aurora, a few miles from the final destination.

-Then, the water level of the Ohio river went down, leaving the Sachem aground in the muddy bed of the tributary.
-Robert Miller couldn't have the ship moved without spending more money than the ship was worth, way more that he could spend...So the restoration never occured and the Sachem remained in this state at the same place since 1986.
+Following 1986, the water level of the Ohio river went down, leaving the Sachem aground in the muddy bed of the tributary.
+Robert Miller couldn't have the ship moved without spending more money than the ship was worth, way more that he could spend...So the restoration never occured and the Sachem was forced to remain at the same place since 1986.

 Butch has since closed his business and moved to Mexico with his wife.
 In 2015,